xtanaa001/academic-kickstart/content/home/research.md

   icon = "subscript"
   icon_pack = "fas"
   name = "Algorithms"
-  description = "I develop **online/distributed algorithms** for optimization and machine learning of networks."
+  description = "I develop **online/distributed algorithms** for the optimization of networks with multiple agents and unpredictable dynamics."

 # for optimization and machine learning problems
 # for efficient decision making in the face of dynamics and uncertain future information